Non-Profit Award

 Center for Global Studies Awarded Jaqueline Ngesi Award

-The University of Washington Center for Global Studies & Disability Inclusive Development Initiative was recently awarded the Amandla Project’s Jaqueline Ngesi Award.
-The Amandla Project is a local non-profit organization that promotes leadership development for U.S.-based college students with mobility disabilities through internships in South Africa.
+The University of Washington Center for Global Studies & Disability Inclusive Development Initiative (DIDI) was recently awarded the Amandla Project’s Jaqueline Ngesi Award.
+The Amandla Project is a Seattle area non-profit organization that promotes leadership development for U.S.-based college students with mobility disabilities through internships in South Africa.
+Amandla Fellows have the opportunity to gain cultural experience and cultivate career skills and lifelong friendships through the fully-funded internship.
+Fellows return from the Amandla academic program in South Africa as empowered leaders, ready to be a positive force of change and sparking conversation in their communities.

 Read about the local impact of the Amandla Project at this link.